+Category Weight

+AP Courses Plus 20

+Pre-AP and Dual Credit Courses Plus 10

+Regular Courses Plus zero

+- 1. The district shall record unweighted numerical grades on student transcripts. - 2.
+A student who completes all coursework for graduation in fewer than four years shall have his or her class rank calculated using the weighted grade system of the
-- Twenty (20) points per semester shall be added to the final grade in Advanced Placement Courses. - Ten (10) points per semester shall be added to the final grade in Pre-Advanced Placement courses and Dual Credit Courses. - Zero (0) points per semester shall be added to the final grade in Regular Courses. - The district shall record unweighted numerical grades on student transcripts. - The valedictorian and salutatorian shall be the eligible students with the highest and second-highest rank, respectively.
-To be eligible for such recognition, a student must:

-- Have been continuously enrolled in the same high school in the district for the two academic school years immediately preceding graduation; - Have completed the distinguished level of achievement under the foundation program for graduation; and - Be graduating after exactly four years of enrollment in high school. - In case of a tie in weighted numerical grade averages, the district shall compute the weighted numerical grade average to a sufficient number of decimal places until the tie is broken to determine recognition as valedictorian or salutatorian.

-If the tie is still not broken, the district shall recognize all students involved in the tie as sharing the honor and title.

-- The district shall recognize with white cords each student in the top five percent of the graduating class, including the valedictorian and the salutatorian. - The district shall recognize with gold cords each student who has completed the distinguished level of achievement under the foundation program with a cumulative weighted numerical grade average no lower than 90. - The student meeting the local eligibility criteria for recognition as the valedictorian shall also be considered the highest-ranking graduate for purposes of receiving the scholarship certificate from the state of Texas.
+- graduating class, and the student shall be ranked with the class in the school year in which he or she graduates. - When a student transfers grades for properly documented and eligible courses, the District shall assign weight to those grades based on the categories and grade weight system used by the District if similar or equivalent courses are offered to the same class of students in the District. - 4.
+For the purpose of determining honors to be conferred during graduation activities, the District shall calculate class rank using grades available at the time of calculation at the end of the third nine-week grading period of the senior year.
+The grade for the third nine-week grading period shall be used as the semester grade for this purpose. - 5.
+The valedictorian and salutatorian shall be the eligible students with the highest and second-highest rank, respectively.
+To be eligible for such recognition, a student must: - 1.
+Have been continuously enrolled in the same high school in the District for the two academic school years immediately preceding graduation; - 2.
+Have completed the distinguished level of achievement under the foundation program for graduation; and - 3.
+Be graduating after exactly four years of enrollment in high school. - In case of a tie in weighted numerical grade averages, the District shall compute the weighted numerical grade average to a sufficient number of decimal places until the tie is broken to determine recognition as valedictorian or salutatorian. - If the tie is still not broken, the District shall recognize all students involved in the tie as sharing the honor and title. - The District shall recognize with white cords each student in the top five percent of the graduating class, including the valedictorian and the salutatorian. - The District shall recognize with gold cords each student who has completed the distinguished level of achievement under the foundation program with a cumulative weighted numerical grade average no lower than 90. - The student meeting the local eligibility criteria for recognition as the valedictorian shall also be considered the highest-ranking graduate for purposes of receiving the scholarship certificate from the state of Texas.

-FOR STUDENTS ENTERING 9TH GRADE IN THE 2017 - 2018 SCHOOL YEAR THE FOLLOWING WILL APPLY:
+Application of the following provisions began with students who entered grade 9 in the 2017-18 school year.